Course Selection

 • Once you’ve planned for your post-secondary requirements, choose courses that are of personal interest and/or related to your career plans.

-• Select English, the remaining five to seven courses are based on your individual needs and future plans.
+• Select English.
+The remaining five to seven courses are based on your individual needs and future plans.

-• Continue to research apprenticeship, college, university and other future pathway entry requirements.
+• Continue to research apprenticeship, college, university, and other future pathway entry requirements.

-• College: choose ENG4C or ENG4U, and the appropriate number of elective courses to meet the 30 credit diploma requirements; and the prerequisite requirements for the College program you are interested in applying to. *ENG4E is the requirement for some College programs
+• College: choose ENG4C or ENG4U, and the appropriate number of elective courses to meet the 30 credit diploma requirements; and the prerequisite requirements for the College program you are interested in applying to. *ENG4E is the requirement for some College programs.

 • University: choose ENG4U, and the appropriate number of elective courses to meet the 30 credit diploma requirements.
-Ensure you have a minimum of six Grade 12 U or M level courses to apply to degree programs, and the prerequisite requirements for the university program you are interested in applying to.
+Ensure you have a minimum of six Grade 12 U or M level courses to apply to degree programs, and the prerequisite requirements.

 Find it Fast